 Projects receiving funding through this NOFA must acknowledge this assistance with signage at the site.
 Construction signage must be approved by the LACDA prior to placement at the project site.
-If any financial assistance from HUD is included in any project, the construction sign must also acknowledge this HUD assistance.
+Construction sign must also acknowledge HUD assistance.

 7.14 FAIR HOUSING, ACCESSIBILITY REQUIREMENTS, MARKETING, AND LEASE-UP